ReMe-life/AI-Repository-5-ai4u-automated-reporting/README.md

 ---

+## License

+This project is licensed under the [Apache 2.0 License with ReMeLife custom clauses]

+---

 ## 1. Overview
 This module generates **clear, human-readable reports** from ELR® data, activity logs, and engagement metrics.
 It turns raw signals into **actionable summaries** for families, carers, and clinicians—automatically and on schedule.